Police raid Kansas newspaper office and owner’s home, seize records and computers – KION546

 “What I want is, I don’t want anybody else to have this happen to them,” Meyer said.
 “We’re going to pursue this to the full extent that we’re allowed to by law and hopefully, that may result in some changes in personnel have been involved in this.”

-Meyer is also thankful for the outpouring of support and assistance offers.
+Meyer is also thankful for the outpouring of support and offers of assistance.
 He said he’s receiving a number of phone calls from other news organizations, even competitors, willing to help and donate computers and equipment to get their next weekly newspaper published by Tuesday night for distribution on Wednesday.

 “We weren’t going to let a 154-year-old tradition of publishing every week go down just because some cops decided to come in and do something to us,” said Meyer, who has been a co-owner of the Marion County Record since 1998.
 Meyer is also a former journalism professor at the University of Illinois, according to his online biography.